Partnerships and Outreach

-After its hugely successful launch in the academic year 2017-2018, the 2020 Roedean Academy provides supra-curricular academic challenge and enrichment for Roedean girls, alongside 50 girls and boys in Year 10 from six local state schools – these are Blatchington Mill School, Dorothy Stringer School, Peacehaven Community School, King’s School Hove, PACA, and Longhill High School.
-The students choose to attend their preferred core module to develop their GCSE skills and extend them beyond the examination requirements, and in addition they attend enrichment modules on a whole range of subjects, which are designed to expose them to topics they may never have considered before and which might spark a life-long interest.
+After its hugely successful launch in the academic year 2017-2018, the annual Roedean Academy provides supra-curricular academic challenge and enrichment for Roedean girls, alongside 50 girls and boys in Year 10 from six local state schools – these are Blatchington Mill School, Dorothy Stringer School, Peacehaven Community School, King’s School Hove, PACA, and Longhill High School.
+The students choose to attend their preferred core module to develop their GCSE skills and extend them beyond the examination requirements, and, in addition, they attend enrichment modules on a whole range of subjects, which are designed to expose them to topics they may never have considered before and which might spark a life-long interest.

 Roedean and St Mark’s Primary have joined in a soft federation, so that the two schools can work together, and both with draw huge benefits from this partnership.
 For many years, Roedean has worked with primary schools in the local community, but, rather than making a small difference to a number of schools, we decided to focus our efforts on one school in order to make a big impact.

-Last year, the Headmaster set the school community the challenge of raising £30 thousand to build a Library from scratch, as there was no dedicated space in the school for reading.
+In 2018, the Headmaster set the Roedean community the challenge of raising £30 thousand to build a Library from scratch, as there was no dedicated space in the school for reading.
 We raised the money, the girls donated their favourite books form when they were Primary School age, and we opened the Secret Garden Library on World Book Day in March 2019.
 We know that this will have a massive impact on the reading and wider education of many children for years to come.
-[LINK to the opening of the library news item]

 Roedean South Africa